PascalAngelov/WarehouseSystem/README.md

 # WarehouseSystem
-A simple program for reporting goods in warehouses.
+A simple console program for reporting goods in warehouses.